by Irena Kavas (author)

 Table of Contents

 A golf ball is central to the game of golf.
 In fact, golf is all about the ball.
 Well, getting it into the hole in the ground.
 All the fuss surrounding the correct posture, swinging technique, proper grip, etc. is actually all about hitting the ball at the right angle, sending it the right distance and last but not least to control its direction, speed and rotation.
-And while most golfers are aware of the influence of golf clubs on their performance, only a few understand how the selection of the ball affects the game.
+And while most golfers are aware of the influence of golf clubs on their performance, only a few understand how the selection of the ball affects the game, or about the history of golf balls in general.
 And even fewer golfers know that the ball has been responsible for quite a few revolutions in golf.
 According to John F. Hotchkiss (1997), the author of one of the most acclaimed books on the history of the golf ball, the latter revolutionised the game at least four times.

 There is a general agreement that golf originates from medieval Scotland, but a game involving the use of a stick and ball predates the Middle Ages for several centuries.
 Some authors trace the origins of golf to the Roman stick and ball game called paganica which is believed to be played as early as the 1st century BC and may have been spread by the Romans to areas of Northern Europe including Britain.1 2 But there is a problem with this version of the story as well.
 First, there is no written or pictorial evidence of paganica, so we don’t really know whether this Roman game is the forerunner of the modern game of golf.3 According to some authors, it was probably more similar to hockey rather than golf.4